jenniportman/DFTCode/README.md

-usefulCode
+DFTCode
 ==========

-Useful pieces of code
+Useful pieces of code for my DFT stuff
-Try this!